Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Gaussian Normal Coordinate System

-It is important to realize that in the case of a spherical shell, with $\epsilon=0$, we recover the result of the metric tensor for spherical coordinates \cite{tensorS} where $r = A+s$ is the radial coordinate and the polar angle is $\nu$.
+It is important to realize that in the case of a spherical shell, with $\epsilon=0$, we recover the result of the metric tensor for spherical coordinates, where $r = A+s$ denotes the radial coordinate and $\nu$ stands for the polar angle.